 - 7.1.
-The Head of SIAS, working with the Client Audit Manager, both suitably experienced and qualified (CCAB and / or CMIIA), is responsible for: - hiring, appraising, and developing SIAS staff in accordance with the host authority's HR guidance - maintaining up-to-date job descriptions which reflect the roles, responsibilities, skills, qualifications, and attributes required of SIAS staff - ensuring that SIAS staff possess or obtain the skills, knowledge, and competencies (including ethical practice) needed to effectively perform SIAS engagements - 7.2.
+The Head of SIAS, working with the Client Audit Manager, both suitably experienced and qualified (CCAB and / or CMIIA), is responsible for: - hiring, remunerating, appraising, and developing SIAS staff in accordance with the host authority's HR guidance - maintaining up-to-date job descriptions which reflect the roles, responsibilities, skills, qualifications, and attributes required of SIAS staff - ensuring that SIAS staff possess or obtain the skills, knowledge, and competencies (including ethical practice) needed to effectively perform SIAS engagements - seeking approval from the SIAS Board for the level of human resources and finance required for SIAS to deliver services in accordance with its mandate - 7.2.
 The Audit and Governance Committee is responsible for overseeing the effectiveness of SIAS and holding the Client Audit Manager to account for delivery.
-This is achieved through the approval of the annual audit plan, approval of performance targets set by the SIAS Board and receipt of regular reports. - 7.3.
+This is achieved through the approval of the annual audit plan, approval of performance targets set by the SIAS Board and receipt of regular reports.
+The Committee should champion the internal audit function to enable it to fulfil the purpose of internal auditing and pursue its strategy and objectives. - 7.3.
 The Audit and Governance Committee is also responsible for the effectiveness of the governance, risk, and control environment within the Council, holding operational managers to account for its delivery. - 7.4.
 Where stated in its Terms of Reference, the Audit and Governance Committee provides an annual report to the Council detailing the Committee's activities through the year.
 In addition, and as required, the Committee ensures that there is appropriate communication of, and involvement in, internal audit matters from the wider publicly elected Member body.